synthetik-technologies/blastfoam/README.md

 - Parallel (MPI)
 - Compatible with all of OpenFOAM's standard mesh generation, pre- and post-processing utilities
 - Multiple solvers for high-speed reactive flow and deflatration to detonation transition
+- Performance improvements for axisymmetric cases that use wedge boundary conditions (v3.0.1)

 ## Equations of State